anindyadas2001/anindyadas2001/README.md

 > A learner & enthusiast in AWS, Database Management and Delivery Pipeline;

 ##Currently working on
-> [Spring PetCare Manager](https://github.com/anindyadas2001/PetCareManager) and a Gen Ai research tool.
+> [Spring PetCare Manager](https://github.com/anindyadas2001/PetCareManager) and a Gen AI Searching tool.

 **Skills**
 ---------